ahmetcecen/IsoSlicer-MATLAB/README.md

 Now focus on the right window.
 You can select an iso-surface you transfered from the drop down menu.
 They are numbered by the order you wrote them to the right window.
 Once you made a selection, you can adjust the transperency using the gray vertical slider, and the rgb values using the color coded vertical sliders to create a vibrant multilayered plot.
 Once you are satisfied with the plot:

 **Export Figure** -> Save the right window to a figure.
 This figure will have a legend as well based on your color selection and isosurface levels.
+It will also save the figure as Figure.fig to your working directory.

 <p align="center"><img src="/Figure.png"></p>